Bloomfield Road: History

 Lancashire rivals Burnley travelled to Bloomfield Road on 2 December 1944 to contest a Football League North fixture during World War II.
-The programme noted that the ground had been loaned by kind permission of Air Commodore A. Macgregor.
-The Royal Air Force had requisitioned the ground for the war years, as they had done previously during World War I. Pools considerable debts were virtually cleared by the time the hostilities ended.
+The programme noted that the ground had been loaned "by kind permission" of Air Commodore A. Macgregor.
+The Royal Air Force had requisitioned the ground for the war years, as they had done previously during World War I. Blackpool's considerable debts were virtually cleared by the time the hostilities ended.
 The visitors won 2–0.

 On 18 October 1950, Bloomfield Road hosted a Football League versus Irish League exhibition match.
 Liverpool's centre-forward Albert Stubbins netted five times in the Football League's 6–3 victory.

 With an extension of the East Paddock, the capacity of the ground was raised to 38,000 in 1954.
 Additional seating in the West Stand was also added around this time.

 The record attendance at Bloomfield Road occurred when Wolverhampton Wanderers visited on 17 September 1955.
 In front of 38,098, the hosts won 2–1.

 On 24 May 1957, Barcelona approached Blackpool to play a match at Bloomfield Road.
-The kick-off was scheduled for 10 o'clock in the evening, but the game actually got underway at 10.40pm.
+The kick-off was scheduled for 22:00, but the game actually got underway at 22:40.
 As the hosts entered the stadium, the visiting Spanish support greeted them with firecrackers.
 Blackpool rested nine players, but managed a 3–3 draw with the visitors, who had beaten Real Madrid 6–1 in their previous match.
 Blackpool's goals came from Ken Smith, Ernie Taylor and Sandy Harris.

-To inaugurate the new floodlighting system at the ground, a friendly was held against Hearts, then the Scottish League champions.
+To inaugurate the new floodlighting system at the ground, a friendly was held against Scottish League champions Hearts.
 The system was one of the most modern in the country, and, because of the town's geographical location, special safeguards had been made so that the 145-feet-high pylons could withstand the coastal weather.
 The manufacturers guaranteed that the galvanised tubular-steel towers would not only resist corrosion but would also be able to withstand winds of between 90 and 100 miles per hour.
 In addition, the piles for each pylon had been sunk to a depth of 37 feet to ensure they had a firm base.
-Each of the pylons at that time carried thirty-six 1,500-watt lamps giving a combined power of 216 kilowatts.
+Each of the pylons at that time carried 36 1,500-watt lamps, giving a combined power of 216 kilowatts.

 Bloomfield Road hosted its 1,000th Football League game on 10 September 1960, with a visit by Lancashire neighbours Bolton Wanderers.
 The game was the first to be televised in England.
 It was broadcast on ITV, billed as The Big Game, and three cameras were sited at the back of the Spion Kop.
 Coverage was scheduled for the last five minutes of the first half and the whole of the second.
-The Trotters won by a single goal.
+Bolton won the game 1–0.